2022 Captain's Cup Sailfish Tournament | Official Rules

 5. IGFA rules will apply unless otherwise stated below.

 6. Lines in, other than bait catching, at 8:00 AM and lines out at 4:00 PM.
 No larger than manufacturer’s stated 20-lb. test line may be used.
 No more than six (6) lines can be in the water at any time.
 This restriction does not include teaser lines.
 A fish may be fought after lines out provided it has been reported to and acknowledged by the Committee Boat prior to lines out of the water.
-All boats must return to the dock by 5:30 PM.
+Any fish being fought after lines out must be released by 5:00 PM or it will be disqualified from the tournament.
+There is no time limit as to when the boat must return to the dock.

 7. Only non-offset circle hooks may be used on live or dead baits